 Over the course of history in the hunter ring, only a handful of performances have earned the coveted score of 100 from the judges box.
-Last week at the Winter Equestrian Festival in Wellington, FL, Scott Stewart and Gochman Sport Horse’s Catch Me added their names to this very short list.
+In January 2021 at the Winter Equestrian Festival in Wellington, FL, Scott Stewart and Gochman Sport Horse’s Catch Me added their names to this very short list.
 With the long list of accolades the now 14-year-old grey gelding has earned, it is not too surprising to see this accomplished horse join such elite company—but it’s still exceptionally impressive.

 What does perfection look like?
 A picture might be worth 1000 words, but these videos are worth a 100 score.